-- a.
-Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. [help] - b.
+- b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop? [help] - c.
+If not, what is the approximate distance to the nearest transit stop? [help] - No. The nearest bus stop is in Cle Elum, WA, 15 miles away. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate? [help] - d.
-Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private). [help]
+How many would the project or proposal eliminate? [help]